Find Affordable College Courses

 Hanover, NH

-Dartmouth College ranked #8 on this year’s Most Popular Engineering Master’s Degree Schools in the New England Region list.
+Dartmouth College came in at #8 in this year’s edition of the Most Popular Engineering Master’s Degree Schools in the New England Region ranking.
 Dartmouth is a medium-sized private not-for-profit school located in the remote town of Hanover.

 About 33% of the students majoring in engineering at the school are women while 67% are male.